althea-net/community/network/builders.md

 The Althea docs that cover all aspects of setting up a router to setting up a network are [available here](https://docs.althea.net/).

-The docs are not presently open to contribute to but we're working on it!
+<i>The docs are not presently open to contribute to but we're working on it!</i>

 ### Reporting bugs / suggesting features